-If you are unable to write your examination, your AU-approved invigilator or the AU-approved invigilation centre must hold the unwritten examination for a period of 10 business days after the scheduled write date.
-Although it is expected that an approved invigilator or an approved invigilation centre will endeavor to accommodate rescheduling, neither is under any obligation to reschedule a new write date.
+If you are unable to write your examination, your AU-approved invigilator must hold the unwritten examination for a period of 10 business days after the scheduled write date.
+Although it is expected that an approved invigilator will endeavor to accommodate rescheduling, they are not obligated to reschedule a new write date.
+Invigilators are under no obligation to accept an exam rebooking request from a student.

 Unwritten examinations must be returned immediately after the expiry of the 10 business-day hold period.
-If the exam is not being written at one of Athabasca University Athabasca, Edmonton, or Calgary offices, it is expected that the AU-approved invigilator or AU-approved invigilation centre will initiate the return process on the next business day following the expiry of the 10 business-day hold period.
+If the exam is not being written at one of the Athabasca University Athabasca, Edmonton, or Calgary offices, it is expected that the AU-approved invigilator will initiate the return process on the next business day following the expiry of the 10 business-day hold period.